Zahid Chauhan: Political career

 Dr Chauhan has been a Labour Councillor for the Alexandra Ward in Oldham since 2013.

 Dr Chauhan served as Cabinet Member for Health and Social Care from 2018 - 2022.

 During his tenure as Cabinet Member for Health and Social Care Dr Chauhan campaigned to invest more into mental health programmes to get people the support they need and make mental wellbeing a priority for the council with 16 programmes of work receiving funding.

-In 2020, Dr Chauhan introduced 'Ground-breaking health checks' for the people of Oldham, targeting local residents more at risk to deliver earlier intervention.
+In 2020, Dr Chauhan introduced 'Ground-breaking hechecks' for the people of Oldham, targeting local residents more at risk to deliver earlier intervention.

 He went on to serve as the Deputy Mayor of Oldham for the municipal year of 2022 - 2023.
 Dr Chauhan donated his full year Deputy Mayoral allowance as a gesture to spur the Government into action to create the kind of society where no one, including hardworking low-paid workers, have to rely on donations to feed their family.

 Dr Chauhan became Mayor of Oldham in May 2023 and in a departure from tradition, he pledged his full mayoral allowance to establish the "Truly Wished" fund, which awarded up to £500 to deserving residents of Oldham.
 The fund allowed individuals to nominate community members in need, with the final selections made by the Mayoral Committee.